-There is an extensive Public Rights of Way (PROW) network across the Framework area, and a range of local, circular and long-distance paths and cycling routes linking towns, attractions, historic sites and other features.
+There is an extensive Public Rights of Way (PRoW) network across the Framework area and a range of local, circular and long-distance paths and cycling routes linking towns, attractions, historic sites and other features.

 In the National Park the access network is the main way that visitors explore the area.
+In the National Park around 80% of the land area is farmed or managed and access to these areas may be limited to the Public Rights of Way network or permissive routes.